 April 30th - Childhood Cancer Canada Survivor Scholarships - \$1,500 up to \$5,000 - Open to young adult cancer survivors to support post-secondary academic aspirations and recognize the personal triumphs of students who have survived childhood cancer.

-April 30th - CABEF Canadian Agri-Business Education Foundation Scholarship - \$2,500 (7 awards) - Canadian students who will be pursuing an agricultural or ag-related program at a recognized Canadian college, university or trade school are eligible to apply.
+April 30th - CABEF Canadian Agri-Business Education Foundation Scholarship - \$3,750 (multiple) - Canadian students who will be pursuing an agricultural or ag-related program at a recognized Canadian college, university or trade school are eligible to apply.